drewww/breach/docs/plan.md

    b. canisters of different types
    c. weapons that generate smoke / fire?
    d. strange machines that just puff poison or fuel or smoke?
-1. Fix animations being visible when actor not visible to the player.
+1. (DONE) Fix animations being visible when actor not visible to the player.
    a.
 This is in progress on hide-animations-when-not-seen-by-player branch.
 But not working.
 1. Find a better 8x16 font?
 1. Border around the "speech" bubbles?